Rhode Island Political Cooperative

-The Rhode island Political Cooperative is a progressive political organization founded in Rhode Island in 2019.
+The Rhode Island Political Cooperative was a progressive political organization founded in Rhode Island in 2019.
 It ran a slate of 24 candidates in the 2020 Rhode Island elections for the General Assembly, of which eight won their primaries and eight ran unopposed.
 The candidates campaigned on a platform of a $15 minimum wage, the Green New Deal, single-payer health care, criminal justice reform, affordable housing, quality public education, immigrants' rights, and getting money out of politics.
-In the 2022 elections, the cooperative ran a total of 27 candidates for the General Assembly, of which three won their primaries & three more ran unopposed.
+In the 2022 elections, the cooperative ran 27 candidates for the General Assembly, of which three won their primaries and three ran unopposed.